-This topic has information about how to search the Sumo Logic platform for Records and Signals that have been forwarded from CSE.
+This topic has information about how to search the Sumo Logic platform for Records and Signals that have been forwarded from Cloud SIEM.
 For more information about performing log searches in Sumo Logic, see Search Basics.

-This section has information about the Sumo Logic partitions that contain CSE data.
+This section has information about the Sumo Logic partitions that contain Cloud SIEM data.

-In CSE, normalized Records are categorized by Record type, for example Audit, Authentication, Network, NetworkDHCP, and so on.
+In Cloud SIEM, normalized Records are categorized by Record type, for example, Audit, Authentication, Network, NetworkDHCP, and so on.

 In Sumo Logic, Records are stored in partitions, which are indexes that enable better search performance.
 The table below shows which partition each Record type is stored in.
 Note that some partitions contain multiple Record types.